oliverrdz/Envismetrics/data/reproducibility_guide.md

 ### ❗ Notes

 - If using your own CV dataset, ensure it contains **at least 3 scan rates** for Randles–Ševčík to function.
-- Hover over the **"?"** icons in the tool for helpful parameter tips.
+- Click the **"?"** icons in the tool for helpful parameter tips.
 - The default settings were chosen to exactly reproduce the manuscript results using this dataset.
+- **Subplot 4 (Figure 2d)** includes a new feature in the core code — simulated peak currents based on a given diffusion coefficient (shown as triangles ▲ in the plot).
+  ⚠️ **Note:** This simulation functionality is not yet available in the online tool.
+To reproduce this feature, use the core Python script in the source code instead.
+The online version currently only supports diffusion coefficient fitting from experimental data.